About the course

-- Under exceptional circumstances a supervisor may be found outside the Oriental Institute.
-In such circumstances, a second internal supervisor may be appointed to provide guidance on policy and procedures of the Oriental Institute.
+- Under exceptional circumstances a supervisor may be found outside the Faculty of Oriental Studies.
+In such circumstances, a second internal supervisor may be appointed to provide guidance on policy and procedures of the Faculty of Oriental Studies.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include sabbatical leave, maternity leave or change in employment.

 4. Disability, health conditions and specific learning difficulties

 Students are selected for admission without regard to gender, marital or civil partnership status, disability, race, nationality, ethnic origin, religion or belief, sexual orientation, age or social background.

 Decisions on admission are based solely on the individual academic merits of each candidate and the application of the entry requirements appropriate to the course.

 Further information on how these matters are supported during the admissions process is available in our guidance for applicants with disabilities.